Contact us

 Request your meeting

-On October 14, 2020, the EU Commission adopted its Chemicals Strategy for Sustainability and a Pollutant-Free Environment.
+On October 14, 2020, the European Commission published its Chemicals Strategy for Sustainability as part of the Green Deal, aiming for a toxic-free environment.

-PULS shares and supports the risk-based approach to PFAS demanded by the ZVEI – instead of a general ban.
+PULS supports a risk-based approach to PFAS — as advocated by the German Electrical and Electronic Manufacturers’ Association (ZVEI) — rather than a blanket ban.